Blurro/MKArcadeGPDXTool/README.md

 - Add the 'm' arg after specifying the .bin file in the cmd line to merge submeshes to a full mesh.
 Additionally, in Maya you should use Edit Mesh > Merge (threshold 0) to fix dupe vertices.
 This will get the best export for use in another game or project.
 By default the tool will keep submeshes separate so that it can be ported back to a game file without issue.

 ***Importing*** Modify an existing .dae export in Maya or Blender and modify it, export .dae, drag and drop your .dae onto the tool.
-- MESHES MUST BE SPLIT TO HAVE MAX 6 BONE INFLUENCES (>6 assigned is fine but having >6 assigned bones with non-zero weights is not allowed)
+- MESHES MUST BE SPLIT TO HAVE MAX 6 BONE INFLUENCES (>6 assigned is fine but having >6 assigned bones with non-zero weights is not allowed) THIS WILL BE AUTOMATED SOON
 - MESHES MUST BE SPLIT BY MATERIAL TOO (only 1 mat/tex per submesh)
 - ALL OG NODES MUST EXIST so if your new model only has 1 mesh the missing mesh nodes must still exist as at least bones (bones, mesh, as long as its a node it works). *This may change once custom animations are possible, unsure*
 - Meshes that are currently split will become submeshes of their main mesh upon import, see guide below on how to pair them to their main mesh